 - Focus more strongly on how you’re connected with people than on how you’re different.

 Above all, be open about the outcome.
-Let finding your tribe come naturally and allow it to grow organically, from the inside out.
+Let finding your community come naturally and allow it to grow organically, from the inside out.
 Forget about your goals and focus instead on just the experience of being, right here and right now, with those you happen to be with at the moment.
 The destination is the journey itself.

 Top image via Treefrog Photography